Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-4.md

 }
 ```

-Next thing to change is the initialization of a new blockchain:
+Next thing to change is the creation of a new blockchain:

 ```go
 func CreateBlockchain(address string) *Blockchain {